Goffal: Society

 Coloured societies in Zambia, Zimbabwe and the African diaspora abroad are rather close-knit, linked by intermarriage and a large web of familial connections dating back to their earliest European and Asian ancestors.
 Many Coloureds remaining in Zambia have documented their bloodline well and can recall the original progenitors of their family and name.

 The internal ranking stratum among Coloureds is complex.
 During the colonial era, they identified first and foremost with the non-African component in their ancestry, and within equal socio-economic circles social prestige was dependent upon one's progenitors.
 For instance, Afrikaans-speaking Coloureds descended from South African immigrants typically formed the Coloured elite in Zimbabwe; they were followed in descending order on the social scale by Coloureds with one white and one Coloured parent, those with two Coloured parents, those with one white and one black parent, and the so-called "Indo-African" Coloureds with an Asian ancestor or parent.
 Marriages between Coloureds and black Africans were generally stigmatised, before independence in 1980, as the former preferred to select partners with visible white characteristics, though this is no longer the case today.

 Coloureds of British descent from Zambia and Malawi retain strong emotional ties to the United Kingdom.
 When India's independence movement began gaining momentum in the late 1940s, Coloured schools in central Africa rejected Indian instructors, emphasising that "love and patriotism to the British nation" were an integral part of their curricula.
 Since the decolonisation of the African continent, it has been a longstanding tradition for Coloured parents to send their children to the United Kingdom for schooling.
 Others are sent to work there after completing their schooling locally.

-Zimbabwean Coloureds have traditionally been Roman Catholic, although a sizeable minority also belongs to the Anglican Church.
-Some descendants of Cape Malays were still practising Islam in 1975.
+Coloured Zimbabweans have traditionally been Roman Catholic, although a sizeable minority also belongs to the Anglican Church.